How to Apply

 The Ontario Graduate Scholarship Program recognizes academic excellence in graduate studies at the master’s and doctoral levels in all disciplines of academic study.
 The OGS program at U of T is jointly funded by the Province of Ontario and the University of Toronto.
-For 2013-2014, the Province of Ontario will provide about $30 million towards these scholarships and eligible institutions will provide $15 million.
+For 2014-2015, the Province of Ontario will provide about $30 million towards these scholarships and eligible institutions will provide $15 million (figures to be confirmed).

 The value of the OGS is $5000 per term.
 Thus, awardees may receive $10,000 for two consecutive terms or $15,000 for three consecutive terms.
 Students in the Department of Physical Therapy are enrolled for three terms per year, and therefore usually receive the full $15,000.
 In all instances, the awarding graduate unit will contribute to one third the cost of the total award received by the students.

-The Ontario Graduate Scholarship (OGS) program is undergoing changes for the 2013-2014 academic year.
-Beginning with the 2013-14 competition, the University of Toronto will be responsible for the awarding of the scholarships held at U of T and will provide a centralized on-line application available to students in early November accessible via the School of Graduate Studies website.
+The University of Toronto is responsible for the awarding of the scholarships held at U of T. U of T will providesa centralized on-line application available to students in the fall accessible via the School of Graduate Studies website.

 Registration to Practice